 Sound Life Sciences is a digital therapeutics company that builds clinically validated software for mobile phones and smart speakers.
-Our apps detect dangerous conditions such as overdose and cardiac arrest, and call for help.
+Our software detects dangerous changes in breathing and calls for help.
 We work closely with our communities to make sure that nobody dies because they are alone.

 Using hardware you already have